IEA-Paris/IPSP/content/en/faq/howProject.md

 ---
 version: 1
-title: How do I register my project on TheSocioscope.org?
+title: How do I register my project on IPSP?
 ---

 - Fill out the form and [register your project](https://dev.wprn.org/register) with basic information.
 To ensure visibility to your project, carefully select keywords for disciplines, themes and types of project.